Great Cobar mine: Elusive profits and financial difficulties

 The prospectus issued at the time of the float, in May 1906, had stated that the then existing plant—producing 4,000 tons of copper annually—was capable of earning a 15% dividend on the newly issued Great Cobar share capital.
 That left the new company's board little choice but to pay an initial dividend, for the year 1907, while the new plant was under construction.

 In 1907, the company paid shareholders a 15% dividend totalling £112,000; by the next year, the directors regretted that they had not retained it, as the costs of the new plant began to be incurred.
 Reportedly, within three months of paying the dividend, the company's balance sheet was in the red, by £24,000.
 It would be the company's first and last dividend to its shareholders.

-By August 1909, one newspaper report subtitled, "Parlous Position of Mine and Finances", reported that after paying the debenture holders, the company had made a net loss of £500.
+By August 1909, a newspaper report subtitled "Parlous Position of Mine and Finances" reported that, after paying the debenture holders, the company had incurred a net loss of £500.
 It pointed out that this was in fact an artificially low amount, because in company's accounts, "No provision has been made out of profits, for depreciation, preliminary expenses, underwriting commission, and discount on debentures", and by making a loss there was no contribution to a sinking fund—intended to be £100,000 per annum drawn from profits—for the eventual redemption of the crippling debentures.

-Around March 1909, settlement was granted on the last £200,000 of its authorised debentures, and the money obtained was used to pay down the company's bank overdraft.
-Of course that further increased the debenture interest payments.
+Around March 1909, settlement was granted on the last £200,000 of its authorised debentures, and the proceeds were used to pay down the company's bank overdraft.
+Of course, that further increased the debenture interest payments.

 The company tried to raise more capital, and in November 1910, its authorised capital was increased to £1,000,000, by the issue of 30,000 new £5 shares.
 However, the directors also enacted a right to apply any new capital to the sinking fund for the redemption of debentures, which had been intended to be funded from profits.

 The inability to pay dividends affected the company's ability to raise new share capital.
 By the end of 1911, only 15,000 of the 30,000 new shares had been issued to shareholders.
-With existing Great Cobar shares trading below their £5 face value, there was no reason for the remaining 15,000 shares to be taken up.
+With existing Great Cobar shares trading below their £5 face value, there was no reason to take up the remaining 15,000 shares.

 Great Cobar, smelter (left) and main mine shaft (right), looking south, June 1912.